prokosna/dementor/README.md

 ## Overview

-Dementor is the CLI tool of [Azkaban](https://github.com/azkaban/azkaban).
+Dementor is the CLI tool for [Azkaban](https://github.com/azkaban/azkaban).

-- Has Wrapper commands of official APIs
+- Has wrapper commands of [official APIs](http://azkaban.github.io/azkaban/docs/latest/#ajax-api)
-- Supports a YAML recipe file for registering and scheduling projects/flows
+- Supports a YAML recipe file for scheduling projects and flows

 ## Usage

 ### Basic wrapper commands

-Dementor has wrapper commands of official APIs such as __Create a Project__, __Delete a Project__...
-(Not all at the moment)
+Dementor has wrapper commands of official APIs such as __Create a Project__, __Delete a Project__... (not all APIs at the moment)

+You can see all commands with **--help** option.

+**Note**: You don't need to call **authenticate** command to fetch a session ID.
+It is called internally in each command.

 ```
 $ dementor --help